metagenomics/metagenomics-tk/docs/modules/export.md

 ### Additional Parameters

-* blastDB: The toolkit runs mmseqs against multiple databases.
-You can specify here, which blast output should be used.
-(Default: uniref90)
+* blastDB: The toolkit runs MMseqs against multiple databases.
+You can specify here, which BLAST output should be used.
+(Default: UniRef90)

 * taxonomyDB: MMseqs is executed against a specific taxonomy database.
 (Default: gtdb)